cosmos/cosmos-sdk/docs/architecture/adr-063-core-module-api.md

-When this new architecture has been implemented, the main dependency for a Cosmos SDK module would be `cosmossdk.io/core` and that module should be able to be used with any supported consensus engine (to the extent that it does not explicitly depend on consensus engine specific functionality such as Comet' block headers).
+When this new architecture has been implemented, the main dependency for a Cosmos SDK module would be `cosmossdk.io/core` and that module should be able to be used with any supported consensus engine (to the extent that it does not explicitly depend on consensus engine specific functionality such as Comet's block headers).
 An app developer would then be able to choose which consensus engine they want to use by importing the corresponding runtime module.
 The current `BaseApp` would be refactored into the `cosmossdk.io/runtime/comet` module, the router infrastructure in `baseapp/` would be refactored into `cosmossdk.io/runtime/common` and support ADR 033, and eventually